 Lightbox, 2-channel tex-based video installation, archive installation, B&W photographs mounted onto transparent glass, audio interview with Francisca de Haan about the Womens' International Democratic Federatio, audio interview with Peggy Kamuf, translator of Jacques Derrida's Specters of Marx: The State of Debt, The Work of Mourning and the New International about time, spectrality and inheritance.

-In May 1951, in the midst of the Korean War, the Danish journalist Kate Fleron, one of the leading women in the Danish resistance movement against the occupying Nazi forces during World War II, travelled to North Korea as part of an international delegation of 22 women from 18 countries.
-The trip was organized by the Women's International Democratic Federation, which in the period after 1945 was one of the largest and most influential transnational women's organizations.
+In May 1951, at the height of the Korean War, the Danish journalist Kate Fleron, one of the leading women in the Danish resistance movement against the German occupation during World War II, travelled to North Korea as part of an international delegation of 22 women from 18 countries.
+The trip was organized by the Women's International Democratic Federation, which in the period after 1945 was one of the largest and most influential transnational women's organizations in the world.
 The delegation documented civilian casualties in the North that were otherwise underexposed in Western media.
 After her return to Denmark, Kate Fleron published a book titled “Fra Nordkorea” (From North Korea) about her experiences.

-In May 2015, seventy years after the division of Korea, Jane Jin Kaisen went as part of an international delegation of 30 women from 16 countries, among those Nobel Peace laureates, human rights lawyers, feminists, peace activists, filmmakers, and artists to North Korea and crossed the border into South Korea.
-The delegation advocated the urgency for a peace treaty between the two Koreas and emphasized women’s role in international peace negotiations and military disarmament.
+In May 2015, seventy years after the division of Korea, artist Jane Jin Kaisen went to North Korea as part of an international delegation of 30 women from 16 countries, among those Nobel Peace laureates, human rights lawyers, feminists, peace activists, and filmmakers.
+The delegation gained permission to cross the DMZ between the two Koreas while advocating for a peace treaty and emphasizing women’s role in international peace negotiations and military disarmament.
 After her return to Denmark, Kaisen discovered Kate Fleron’s book and juxtaposed photographs from the book with photographs she had taken herself during her trip in 2015.
-The two text-based videos in the installation are excerpts from Kate Fleron's and Jane Jin Kaisen's writings about the two trips, Cold War sentiments, and the Korean War.
+The photographs from the two delegation are interspersed and placed within a red acrylic light box while two text-based videos in the installation present excerpts from Kate Fleron's and Jane Jin Kaisen's writings about the two trips, Cold War sentiments, and the Korean War.

 Text excerpt from video: